bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 `std::vector<person>`.

 Containers like `std::vector` or `std::string` have to explicitly define all the operations that are required for a regular class.
-They need to implement the copy assignment `container operator=(const container & other)` the details of which are quite low level especially for a generic, library quality type.
+For example they need to explicitly implement the copy assignment `container operator=(const container & other)` the details of which are quite low level especially for a generic, library quality type (e.g. the destination buffer, if large enough, can be reused).
 Their implementation lacks the simplicity of the `person` type above.
-But in spirit they net result is that such a container accepts regular types and itself it's a regular type when instantiated with regular types.
+But the net result is that such a container accepts regular types and itself it's a regular type when instantiated with regular types.

 You can use `std::sort` to sort the vector.
 And it can be sorted by a different criteria, e.g. by the value of the `age` member variable.
 Assuming such a